schwoere/buildenvironment/README.md

 - [Scons](http://www.scons.org/)

+- cmake (only required for Ubitrack for Android)

 You can compile Ubitrack for Windows, Linux and Android on the appropriate system.
 However, the cross-compilation for Android is only possible on Linux.
 If there are any differences to the compilation for the Linux, they are explained in the appropriate Linux sections.